ryanmeinzer/ryanmeinzer/README.md

 # Howdy, I'm Ryan. 👋

-I am a *full stack engineer* with excellence in product and sales ('[The Tech Trifecta](https://thetechtrifecta.com)').
+I am a *full stack engineer* with excellence in product and sales.
 My 1,500+ commits this year include

 > React, Redux, JavaScript, JSON, Ruby on Rails, OOP, HTML, CSS/Less, PostgreSQL, API and OmniAuth.